balab2020/js-functional-programming/README.md

 1. Get all odd numbers?
 1. Get sqrt of each from number from numbers array?

+We will solve the problems in different ways gradually.

 Lets solve one by one.
 ###### Find maximum in numbers array

+Solution 1: Create a function which takes numbers array as argument and iterates it to find the maximum number in the array.

 ```javascript
 function max(numbers){